myerberg/myerberg.github.io/AdvancedDataScience/PivotTables/README.md

 -  This setup will show the total sales per category.
 <br/><br/>

-## 4. Adding a Layer to Identify Top Salesperson:
+## Step 4: Adding a Layer to Identify Top Salesperson

 - Drag "Salesperson" to the Rows area, placing it below "Product Category."
 This will breakdown the sales within each category by salesperson.
 - Now, the PivotTable shows total sales per category and further breaks it down by each salesperson.